Skip to Content

 Daan kayaks through the mangroves with Big Pine Kayak Adventures © Coupleofmen.com

 And so, we discovered mangrove jellyfish, crabs, and sea anemones from the kayak.
 And we were lucky: Horseshoe crabs were also among the marine creatures we encountered.
-Again, the motto here was: observe live animals, but don’t touch them!
-At the end of our adventurous tour through the dense mangrove forests on the way to the kayak harbor, we spotted a bald eagle circling above our heads.
+Again, the motto was: observe live animals, but don’t touch them!
+We spotted a bald eagle circling above our heads at the end of our adventurous tour through the dense mangrove forests on the way to the kayak harbor.
 What an insanely beautiful nature day!

 Gay Florida Keys Kayak tour with Big Pine Kayak Adventures Skeleton of a Horseshoe Crap © Coupleofmen.com